For NCAA athletes

 Returning student athletes

 You must receive a medical clearance from Sports Medicine each year before participating in intercollegiate athletics.
 Your coach will instruct you about completing the online Sports Clearance Form, through which you will provide complete and up-to-date information about your health.

 A physical examination from your health care provider from home is not required for returning athletes.

 Substance use / mental health release of information (recommended): It is also strongly recommended that student athletes sign and submit the Authorization for Disclosure of Personal Health Information: Substance Use / Mental Health Care each year (can be revoked at any time).
 Signed forms may be uploaded through myCornellHealth > Medical Clearances > “Athlete: Doc.
 Upload,” or may be given to your athletic trainer.

 When you return to campus in the fall, you will report to Cornell Health with your team at a scheduled time for your sports clearance.

 Athletes with ADD/ADHD

-If you have questions or concerns about the sports clearance process, please feel free to talk with your coach and/or with us.
+If you have questions or concerns about the sports clearance process, please feel free to talk with your athletic trainer and/or with us.
 [See Contact Us]